 - “Our client’s blog is live on their website, pre-seeded with ten relevant posts written by our team that meets all of the defined content guidance.”

 This is a simpler definition (since it applies to a specific deliverable).
 But without this technique, it is common for clients like this to bring different assumptions to the table about when the deliverable is complete.
 One person might think the task is to simply architect the blog and ensure it is “live.”
 Another may think two or three “seed posts” are required.
 A more experienced person with knowledge of SEO may understand that a larger volume of “seed content” is needed.
 All three may have different assumptions about the level of quality required for those posts.
-This definition of done clarifies both the quantity of seed posts needed, and the content guidance that must guide the quality of those posts.
+This definition of done clarifies both the number of seed posts needed and the content guidance that must guide the quality of those posts.